tioui/Eiffel_Game2/README.md

 ------------------------------

 * I assume that you already have a fonctionnal EiffelStudio on your system.
 If not, install it.
-* You need to set the environment variable EIF_GAME_LIB to the root directory of the Eiffel Game Lib repository directory.
-You can do it with the /etc/environment file.
-After editing the file, you will have to reboot your PC (or at least logout your session).

-***

-    sudo -s
-    echo "EIF_GAME_LIB='/home/user/projects/eiffel_game_dir'" >> /etc/environment
-    exit

-***
+* Rename the "eiffel_game_lib" folder to "game".
+* You need to add the game library in the "contrib/library" folder of EiffelStudio.
+Normaly, this folder is in "/usr/lib/EiffelStudio73" or in "/usr/local/Eiffel73".

 * You need to install the C libraries SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, libsndfile and all their development tools kit and dependancies: